-The Organisation for Economic Co-operation and Development (OECD) estimates that the annual global commercial revenues from the space sector are of \$290 billion in 2019 [8], from \$256 billion in 2013 [9], and \$165 billion in 2009 [10].
+The Space Foundation estimates that the annual global commercial revenues from the space sector are of \$337 billion in 2019 [8], \$357 billion in 2020 [9] and \$362 billion in 2021 [10].
 Most of this revenue was generated through commercial satellite services.
 Accordingly, we can identify three active development areas with direct economic repercussions: Telecommunications, Earth observation and Satellite navigation.